-Almaty, formerly known as Alma-Ata, is the largest city in Kazakhstan with a population of 1,421,868 people.
-The city is located in the mountainous region in the south of Kazakhstan in the buttresses of Trans-Li Alatau.
-Former capital of Kazakhstan during **the Soviet Union era **, Almaty has lost its status but still remains the **commercial and cultural centre ** of Kazakhstan.
+Almaty, formerly known as Alma-Ata, is the largest city in Kazakhstan with a population of almost 1.5 million.
+The city is located in a mountainous region in the south of Kazakhstan, right near the Trans-Li Alatau range which makes for a magnificent background.
+Although Almaty lost its status of capital after the collapse of the Soviet Union, it remains the commercial and cultural center of Kazakhstan.

-Almaty has an international airport situated 15 km to the north-east of the city.
-Almaty also has a few central long-distance bus stations.
-These stations provide intercity bus connections in Kazakhstan, and make international connections to Kyrgyzstan and China, as well as regional bus connections in the west of the city.
+Almaty has an international airport situated 15 km (9.3 miles) in northeast of the city.
+Almaty also has a few central long-distance bus stations which provide connections to other Kazakh cities, to Russia, Kyrgyzstan and China.

 On December 1st, 2011, Almaty launched a new underground metro system.
 It was the second subway built in Central Asia after Uzbekistan’s Tashkent metro.
 It is very cheap and allows you to easily reach all the major touristic sites.
 And don’t worry about getting lost: there is only one metro line.

 You can also take a cab around the city.
 Make sure to take a licensed one and do not hesitate to negotiate your trip's cost.